What I Learned About Whole Grains and White Flour

 Before you get overloaded wondering how to add all these whole grains to your diet, let me assure you that cooking them is easy.
 If you can cook rice, you can cook any of these grains, as the procedure is all the same.

 For every cup of whole grain, use two cups of water or broth (seasoned to your taste).
 Bring to a boil in a pot, put the lid on, turn down the heat to a simmer and leave them alone until all the water is absorbed.
-Depending on the size of the grain, this could take anywhere between fifteen and forty minutes.
+Depending on the grain size, this could take between fifteen and forty minutes.

 So, when considering nutritious foods for your family, especially if you or your kids don't like whole wheat or whole grain bread, try introducing some of these other grains into your diet.
-Most of us don't get enough natural fiber into our diets, so eating whole grains allows you to get more fiber through the bran.
-As well, many of these grains contain soluble fiber which has been shown to have a positive effect on both blood sugar and cholesterol levels.
+Most of us don't get enough natural fiber into our diets, so eating whole grains gives you more fiber through the bran.
+Many of these grains also contain soluble fiber, which has been shown to positively affect both blood sugar and cholesterol levels.